kendegemaro/git-cc_br_esw2/README.md

 Simple bridge between base ClearCase or UCM and Git.

+## License information

+This fork of git-cc (https://github.com/charleso/git-cc) implements fixes for a more reliable use of python encoding, which in return make git-cc functional (for me!).

+The following rest of the README is the original from git-cc.

 ## Warning

 I wrote this purely for fun and to see if I could stop use ClearCase at work